abelcheung/scorerender/readme.txt

 Right now you have to view HTML source to find out cache image file name.
 Management of cache is planned in future, but can't say when.

+= Images using Guido notation seems blurred. =

+This may not be fully fixable, because setting font attributes may not be possible for all text.
+After image resizing, they can be rendered smaller / larger than desired.

+= How to debug my fragment when posting ? =

+Simply put, no. There is no viable method for debugging a fragment yet.
+The best way is render it privately in your computer first, then post the content, rather than spending lots of time doing trial and error.

 == Screenshots ==

 http://scorerender.abelcheung.org/screenshot/

 == License ==
 This plugin is released under GPL.

-== Known Problems ==

-= Words in images using Guido notation seems blurred. = This may not be fully fixable, because setting font attributes may not be possible for all text.
-After image resizing, they can be rendered smaller / larger than desired.